deepakandeli/SMAX_MIG_TOOL_AUTO/README.md

 # Things to remember
 1. Make sure the Source and Target user do not have Two Factor or Multi Factor Authentication.
 Avoid MFA/TFA screen by introducing Login IP range on the User Profile
+2. Currently does not support ServiceMax Profile migration
+3. Use the Checkonly setting as TRUE to only validate the components between the 2 orgs and it will not be Headless process